Rays vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has 34 hits with five doubles, five home runs, 11 walks and 14 RBI.
+- Anthony Rizzo has recorded 35 hits with five doubles, five home runs and 11 walks.
+He has driven in 14 runs.

-- Rizzo heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .250 with a walk and an RBI.
+- Rizzo enters this game looking to extend his four-game hit streak.
+In his last five games he is hitting .286 with a walk and an RBI.

 Rizzo Recent Games